cngu/vue-typer/README.md

   `backspace` erases one character at a time, simulating the backspace key.

-  `select-back` highlights backward one character at a time, simulating Shift+LeftArrow, and erases once all characters are highlighted.
+  `select-back` highlights backward one character at a time, simulating Shift+LeftArrow, and erases everything once all characters are highlighted.

   `select-all` immediately highlights all characters at once, simulating Ctrl/Cmd+A, and erases all characters afterwards.